From Observation to Causation

 Gaussian noise (GN), used by Meng et al. in their ROME causal tracing work, adds noise drawn from to token embeddings.
 This is simpler to implement (no need to construct paired prompts), but the resulting embeddings are far outside the training distribution.

-The difference in results is striking.
-For factual recall in GPT-2 XL, GN produces a salient peak of MLP importance around layer 16 (the famous "early site / late site" pattern from ROME).
-STR shows no comparable peak on the same model and task.
-GN peak values were 2-5x higher than STR across multiple analysis configurations.
-The localization pattern that motivated ROME's design may be partly an artifact of the corruption method.
+For factual recall in GPT-2 XL, Gaussian-noise corruption produces a salient peak of MLP importance around layer 16, part of the “early site / late site” pattern reported in the ROME work.
+Symmetric token replacement produces no comparable peak on the same model and task, and the Gaussian-noise peak was two to five times larger across several configurations.
+The localization result therefore depends materially on the corruption method.

 Why does GN produce inflated results?
 Zhang and Nanda traced the problem to out-of-distribution activation propagation.
 Under GN corruption, attention patterns in downstream heads break: Name Mover heads that normally attend to the indirect object with 0.58 probability split their attention diffusely.
 When upstream components are patched (restored) in a GN-corrupted run, they cannot fix the downstream damage because intermediate components have already been pushed into abnormal operating regimes.
 Under STR, patching upstream components cleanly restores downstream behavior because all components are operating in-distribution throughout.This finding has practical implications for the ROME literature.
 The strong localization of factual knowledge to specific MLP layers, which motivated ROME's design choice to edit only mid-layer MLPs, may be partly a consequence of Gaussian noise corruption rather than a faithful reflection of how the model processes facts.
 This does not invalidate ROME as an editing technique, but it does complicate the interpretability claims that motivated it.